This course is under review for 2021. Course registration will open to accepted students once courses are confirmed.

 Death is universal.
 Whether it is burying an early human in a cave or a king deep down in a chamber surrounded by wonderful things, throughout history human interactions with the dead have been extremely diverse.

-In order to understand what this diversity can tell us about life and death in ancient societies, we will survey major archaeological discoveries burials from the ancient world including Mesopotamia, ancient Egypt, China, and pre-Columbian New World.
+In order to understand what this diversity can tell us about life and death in ancient societies, we will survey major archaeological discoveries, burials from the ancient world including Mesopotamia, ancient Egypt, China, and Ancient Americas.
 Our goal is to understand the diversity of cultural and religious reactions to death and dying and to learn how mortuary archaeologists excavate, study, and interpret these burials, how they reconstruct past lives, and what kind of difficulties they have to face working on ancient human remains.

 Since the beginnings of the discipline, death and burial have been a major research area in archaeology.
 However, the study of human remains to answer questions about past people and their social context is a relatively new approach.
 This course will examine new archaeological and scientific methods used in the study of ancient bodies and burials such as ancient DNA.
 We will look at major theories and approaches drawn mainly from bioarchaeology and socio-cultural anthropology that have shaped the study of death and burial.
 We will also discuss some of the contemporary controversial issues in mortuary archaeology including repatriation and display of ancient human remains.